jacopok/jacopok.github.io/_pages/projects.md

 1. Supervising a student about [upgrades to `mlgw_bns`](https://github.com/jacopok/mlgw_bns/issues/8)
 1. O4 [Virgo](Virgo): participating in the Rapid Response Team
 1. Training by running + climbing + aerial silks
-    1. [14K trail race](https://gransasso.onehundred.run/en/2/italy) on the __8th of October__
     1. [Half-marathon](https://www.rome21k.com/en/21k-info-eng/) on the __13th of November__

 ##### Questions

-1. How does one do injections with BAYESTAR?
+1. How do we do Fisher matrix forecasting with coordinates in the SSB?
-1. Does updating the prior each time fix the Bayes factor multiplication bias described by Isi, Farr and Chatziiannou?
-1. How does the center of the skymap move with time?

 #### Will get to